Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 0.1             | 0            | Adam      | 0.7734        |
 | 10     | 0.0001        | 0.1             | 0            | AdamW     | 0.7917        |

 From the table, we can see that with AdamW optimizer, the test accuracy is slightly higher than Adam.
 However, this might be affected by the Dataloader random shuffle.
-Since the difference is small, we would pick AdamW as the optimizer.
+We pick AdamW as the optimizer.

 ### 5.3.2 Regularization - Weight Decay

-The weight decay parameter is use as a L2 regularization in the Adam optimizer.
+The weight decay parameter is used as a L2 regularization in the Adam optimizer.
 L2 regularization is used to alleviate overfitting of the model.

 Log: results/experiments/tuning_layer_0_hyperparameters.log